GDPR

 Censia is focused on data protection generally and has taken a variety of measures to minimize impact to data subjects such as securing processed data, data minimization, and data quality initiatives.
 Censia also reviews its service providers and data enrichment providers, conducting due diligence to help ensure they treat data properly.

-Yes, Censia honors all opt-out requests and would not seek exceptions to the opt-out requirement.
-Please click here to opt-out.
+· Yes, Censia would honor all opt-out requests and would not seek exceptions to the opt-out requirement.

 8. Additional resources